forresto/forresto.com/content/fab-academy/02-zoo-modeling-app.md

 ![Interface with "feature tree" "KCL code" and 3d view of first LLM prompt result.](02-zoo-first-prompt-result.png)

-The cutouts are on corners, and didn't do the correct Boolean, but the parameters in code do seem like a decent starting place, considering that I have no experience or instruction with the app.
+The cutouts are on corners, and it didn't do the correct Boolean correctly, but the parameters in code do seem like a decent starting place, considering that I have no experience or instruction with the app.

 I do have enough design experience to have written a fairly specific prompt for the object that I have sketched.
 Sketching helped me think about the geometry construction at a high and manual level.
 Pencil and pen aided design.